Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 6 Mukhi Rudraksha Bracelet — The Venus Enhancer

-The 6 Mukhi Rudraksha is presided over by Kartikeya (the son of Shiva) and corresponds to Shukra (Venus) — the Graha of love, beauty, marital harmony, sensory pleasure, artistic expression, and material luxury.
-This is the bracelet for relationships, aesthetic sensibility, and overall quality of life.
+The 6 Mukhi Rudraksha is presided over by Sri Kartikeyaji, the son of Shivji, per the Shiva Purana, which says a man who wears it on the right arm is absolved of the sins of brahmin-slaughter and the like.
+In the modern astrological convention it is paired with Shukra (Venus), the graha of love, beauty, marital harmony, sensory pleasure, artistic gift, and material comfort.
+This is the bracelet for relationships, a feel for beauty, and overall quality of life.

 Why it matters: Venus governs how we experience pleasure, connection, and beauty.
 A well-placed Venus in the chart produces harmonious relationships, artistic talent, and an ability to attract and enjoy the finer things in life.
 When Venus is weak, afflicted, or in a difficult Dasha, relationships suffer, creative expression dries up, and life feels joyless despite material adequacy.
 The 6 Mukhi Rudraksha brings Venusian balance — enhancing warmth, charm, and receptivity to beauty without tipping into indulgence or attachment.